-The Bank does mortgage lending in the Netherlands under the NHG mortgage criteria under the standardised approach to credit risk.
+The Bank does mortgage lending in the Netherlands under the NHG and Build mortgage criteria that are risk weighted using the standardised approach to credit risk.

 The risk-weights for exposures secured by mortgages on residential property are set by Articles 123 to 125 of the Capital Requirements Regulation (CRR).
 Thus, the valuation of the collateral is an important component to determine the portion of the Dutch mortgage exposure that should be considered to be secured by property and the portion, if any, of the Dutch mortgage exposure that should be treated as a retail exposure under article 123 of the CRR.